kasheravaibhav14/plivo_hackathon/README.md

   - `create_and_send_pdf()`: Creates a PDF from transaction data and sends it via SMS.
   - `inbound_sms()`: Handles inbound SMS messages.
 Not tested due to unavalibility of resources

+- **SMS Notifications:**
+  - Integrates with the Plivo API to send SMS notifications for various transactions and PDF statements.

 - **Error Handling:**
   - Implements error handling for various scenarios such as invalid JSON data, database errors, insufficient balance, and more.